lry127/gfw_proxy/README.md

 #### Step 1: get a working http server.

- This is quit easy to do.
+ This is quite easy to do.
 All you have to do is to install one.
 For me, I prefer nginx, so I'll show you how to install it here.

 Now I suppose you've successfully logged into your vps (via ssh, for example).